beginning of content

 How is a rotator cuff injury treated?

-The aim of treatment is to ease the pain and bring back strength to your shoulder.
-Treatment may include the following.
+The aim of treatment is to ease the pain and bring back strength and motion to your shoulder joint.

 Physiotherapy

 Physiotherapy is often the first treatment approach used.
-You may be given rehabilitation exercises to try to fix problems such as stiffness and weakness.
+Your physiotherapist may recommend:

 Medicines

-Pain-relief medicines and anti-inflammatory medicines can be helpful in managing pain.
+Pain-relief medicines and anti-inflammatory medicines can be helpful in managing shoulder pain.

-If the pain continues, your doctor may suggest corticosteroid injections.
+If the pain continues, your doctor may suggest a corticosteroid injection.

 Surgery

-After surgery, most people will need rehabilitation with exercises and physiotherapy for several months before the shoulder can return to normal.
+After surgery, most people will need rehabilitation with exercises and physiotherapy for several months.

 Can rotator cuff injuries be prevented?